timjaya/nbadash/part3.md

   locks up on bad inputs, is vulnerable to the SQL injection described in lecture, and otherwise does not work as you described in part 1.

+85% will be for the demo you do with your mentor.
+15% will be for what you submit to Gradescope.

+As per Lecture 1, no grace days are allowed for Project 1 Part 3.
+Late submissions are docked 25% per day.

+Therefore, the penalty for being late on the Project 1 Part 3 PDF submission to Gradescope will be a 25% dock imposed on the PDF submission, so 25% on that 15%, per day it is late.

 # Submission